 June 26-30 Ι Shipwrecked on Stockton

 Enjoy the thrill of discovery as you explore Stockton Island in Lake Superior’s Apostle Islands National Lakeshore.
-We’ll learn about some of the great Lake Superior shipwrecks, identify woodland plants and wildlife, and experience our senses during a night hike adventure, and uncover the history of the Ojibwe and French fur traders.
+We’ll learn about some of the great Lake Superior shipwrecks, identify woodland plants and wildlife, experience our senses during a night hike adventure, and uncover the history of the Ojibwe and French fur traders.
 We’ll also get to know the National Park Service and discover what National Park status means and why protection of public land is so important to our lives.
 Gain leadership and outdoor skills, camp in the wilderness, and swim in one of the world’s largest freshwater lakes.
 (This session has a check out time of 4-4:30 pm) Cost: $650 Register now!

 July 3-7 Ι Go with the Flow River Expedition